mhhayashi/games-cs3950/index.md

 Before getting to relating **EXPTIME** to **PSPACE** and **NP**, let’s talk numbers.

-A normal board is \\(8 \cdot 8\\), so let's see what \\(5 ^ 8 ^ 2\\) is: \\(5 \cdot 10 ^ 44\\).
+A normal board is \\(8 \cdot 8\\), so let's see what \\(5^8^2\\) is: \\(5 \cdot 10^44\\).

 [TODO consider changing to 8^2 / 2]

-That is much larger than the number of grains of sand on the Earth: around \\(8 \cdot 10 ^ 18\\).[TODO cite]
+That is much larger than the number of grains of sand on the Earth: around \\(8 \cdot 10 ^ 18\\).[^5]

-More careful analysis reveals that the number of possibilities is actually less than 5 * 10^20, but this is still an order of magnitude or two larger than the number of grains of sand on the Earth.
+More careful analysis reveals that the number of possibilities for checkers game states is actually less than \\(5 \cdot 10 ^ 20\\), but this is still comparable to the number of grains of sand on the Earth.

-How much would it cost to store the best move for 5* 10^20 game states?
+How much would it cost to store the best move for \\(5 \cdot 10 ^ 20\\) game states?

-Suppose 5* 10^20 states can be compressed to 100 positions per byte (this is actually very hard to encode), then you would need 1,000 petabytes of storage:
+Suppose \\(5 \cdot 10 ^ 20\\) states can be compressed to 100 positions per byte (this is actually very hard to encode), then you would need 1,000 petabytes of storage:
-15 GB = 15/1000 terabytes: The amount of storage Google gives you for free 1 terabyte = 1/1000 petabytes: Your computer might have this much storage on a single hard drive 1 Petabyte: Usually made with 100, 10 TB server hard drives (around $30,000).
+* 15 GB = 15/1000 terabytes: The amount of storage Google gives you for free
+* 1 terabyte = 1/1000 petabytes: Your computer might have this much storage on a single hard drive
+* 1 Petabyte: Usually made with 100, 10 TB server hard drives (around $30,000).
 A small-medium sized media company might have a few  petabytes of storage to store uncompressed video files.
-1000 Petabytes: $50 million storage solution for a supercomputer
+* 1000 Petabytes: $50 million storage solution for a supercomputer

-You might wonder how EXPTIME relates to NP.
-In the case of NP, given a solution, you can check to see if you win in a reasonable amount of time.
-In klondike, a victory is a victory.
+You might wonder how **EXPTIME** relates to **NP**.
+In the case of **NP**, given a solution, you can check to see if you win in a reasonable amount of time.
+In Klondike, a victory is a victory.
 As you are not playing against an opponent, you only need to consider if a move will directly lead to a victory.
 This is not the case in checkers because you need to ensure that a given move can’t possibly result in a loss.
 Given a sequence of moves, how do we tell that that sequence is optimal?
-When it comes to “solving” checkers, a one-move victory is not what we ‘re looking for — we need to find a sequence of moves that makes it impossible for an opponent to win, no matter how well the opponent plays.
+When it comes to “solving” checkers, a one-move victory is not what we ‘re looking for — we need to find a _sequence_ of moves that makes it impossible for an opponent to win, no matter how well the opponent plays.

 However, if checkers has a drawing rule, it is also in PSPACE.
-This is possible, as PSPACE is within EXPTIME.
+This is possible, as **PSPACE** is within **EXPTIME**.
 (In plain English: any computation that can be done in polynomial space can be done in exponential time.)
-In fact, both checkers and chess with drawing rules are in PSPACE, and without drawing rules are in EXPTIME! [further topics: more games that fit this pattern on the wikipedia page.]
+In fact, both checkers and chess _with_ drawing rules are in PSPACE, and without drawing rules are in EXPTIME! [further topics: more games that fit this pattern on the wikipedia page.]
 But exactly why is beyond the scope of this guide.
 I think we’ve brought you far enough, and it’s time to summarize what we’ve done here and shepherd you out into the larger world of computational complexity.

 [intro](#introduction)